1justingilmore/memdocs/memdocs/configmgr/core/clients/deploy/about-client-settings.md

     > [!IMPORTANT]
     > This number must match the number in the site **Properties**.
 If you change this number in one place, it isn't automatically updated in the other place.

-- **Windows Defender Firewall exception for wake-up proxy**: The Configuration Manager client automatically configures the wake-up proxy port number on devices that run Windows Defender Firewall.
+- **Microsoft Defender Firewall exception for wake-up proxy**: The Configuration Manager client automatically configures the wake-up proxy port number on devices that run Windows Defender Firewall.
 Select **Configure** to specify the firewall profiles.

     If clients run a different firewall, manually configure it to allow the **Wake-up proxy port number (UDP)**.